cyber-sushi/makima/README.md

 There are currently 6 available settings:
 - `GRAB_DEVICE` will set if Makima should have exclusivity over the device.
 If set to `"true"`, no other program will read the original input of the device.
 If set to `"false"`, both the original input and the remapped input will be read by applications.
 The event reader won't start if this is not set.
 - `CURSOR_STICK` will set if your mouse cursor should be moved using your controller's analog sticks, and which of the two sticks should move your cursor.
 Can be set to `"left"`, `"right"` or `"none"`.
 Defaults to `"left"` if not set.
 - `SCROLL_STICK` will set if 2D scrolling using your controller's analog sticks should be anabled, and which of the two sticks should move your cursor.
 Can be set to `"left"`, `"right"` or `"none"`.
-Defaults to `"left"` if not set.
+Defaults to `"right"` if not set.
 If both `CURSOR_STICK` and `SCROLL_STICK` are set to the same value, `CURSOR_STICK` will have priority.
 - `CURSOR_SENSITIVITY` will change the speed of your mouse cursor when it's being moved with an analog stick.
 Lower value is higher sensitivity, minimum `"1"`, suggested `"6"`.
 If this isn't set, cursor movement will be disabled.
 - `SCROLL_SENSITIVITY` will change the scroll speed when scrolling with an analog stick.
 Lower value is higher sensitivity, minimum `"1"`, suggested `"6"`.
 If this isn't set, scrolling will be disabled.
 - `SIGNED_AXIS_VALUE` is needed if you're using Xbox controllers and Switch Joy-Cons to properly calibrate the analog stick's sensitivity.
 Set to `"true"` if you're using those controllers.
 Can be left out otherwise.